You probably have plenty of things lying around that you only use once in a while. Why not put these to work and get paid to rent your stuff?

 17. Mobility Equipment

 Do you have a wheelchair, mobility scooter, knee walkers, or rollators you no longer use?

-Many people need these to move around temporarily (after a surgery, during an injury, or to support them when they’re in pain).
+Many people need these to move around temporarily (after surgery, during an injury, or to support them when they’re in pain).

-Not only are you helping people when you rent these out, you also earn cash that you wouldn’t have earned if you just left the wheelchair or scooter to get dusty in the garage.
+Not only are you helping people when you rent these out, but you also earn cash that you wouldn’t have earned if you just left the wheelchair or scooter to get dusty in the garage.

 RENT OUT YOUR STUFF